Dam Din: Khmer version

 In the Khmer version Dam Din was a high-ranking official during the reign of King Botum Suryavong.
 Because of the latter's gift of prescience, he allegedly knew that Thailand would one day have a king and Siam would be considered as a separate land free from paying tribute to the Khmer Empire.

 The King was angered by the arrogance of Ponhea Rong who had stood in his presence in the middle of the royal hall in front of him.
 When the King ordered Dam Din to arrest him, Ponhea Rong fled into the shadows.
 Dam Din had to bring 300 soldiers to encroach on the land to capture Ponhea Rong in Sukhothai district.
 Ponhea Rong ran and took refuge in a Thai Buddhist pagoda.
-One afternoon, while Ponhea Rong was clearing the courtyard in front of the temple, Dam Din appeared right in from of him after travelling underground.
+One afternoon, while Ponhea Rong was clearing the courtyard in front of the temple, Dam Din appeared right in front of him after travelling underground.
 Ponhea Rong was well aware that they had come to arrest him, but as he was dressed as a monk, they did not dare and Ponhea Rong cast a spell on Dam Din.
 Suddenly, Dam Din's body gradually became harder and harder and turned to stone to this day.
 The rest of the troops who followed retreated back to report to the king.
 After the death of the Siamese king in Sukhothai, Ponhea Rong left the monastery and came to rule Siam.
 From then on, Ponhea Rong changed his name to King Chandrathipati, the new Siamese king.
 Popularly known as Ponhea Rong, he attempted to assassinate the Khmer king twice more.

 Thai version

 Dam Din is presented in Thai popular history as the Khmer general who was defeated by the first legendary ruler of Siam, King Phra Ruang.
 A common version of the Phra Ruang legend is that he was a Thai chieftain of Lavo (Lopburi) with supernatural powers of speech.
-The Thais had to deliver water to the Khmer capital as tax, and Phra Ruang used his powers to make bamboo baskets waterproof so that they could be used to carry the water instead of heavy clay jars, causing fear among the Khmer that he could imperil the hydraulic ressources of the Angkorian Empire.
+The Thais had to deliver water to the Khmer capital as tax, and Phra Ruang used his powers to make bamboo baskets waterproof so that they could be used to carry the water instead of heavy clay jars, causing fear among the Khmer that he could imperil the hydraulic resources of the Angkorian Empire.
 When the Khom king wanted him dead, Phra Ruang escaped and was ordained as a monk at Sukhothai.
 A Khmer spy, Damn Din, magically "diving underground", was sent to find him, but not knowing Phra Ruang's face, inadvertently asked him when they met.
 Phra Ruang told the spy to stay there, and his powers turned him into stone.